Cofinity-X-Archive/waltid-ssi-kit-spring-boot-demo/README.md

 4. Can not add Type in list
 5. Not sure about signatory.conf file
 6. Web did resolution not happening over the internet
+7. Revocation supports only did:key method and did storage not support SQL(Same as point 1).
+Can we us same did:web for revocation?